Stabilization of Protein Protein Interactions; transforming molecular glue discovery from art into science

 Molecular Glues in Drug Discovery

 Molecular glues that can strengthen protein-protein interactions (PPIs) are a revolutionary technology for drug discovery.
 The hub protein 14-3-3 regulates many IDPs via phosphorylation-dependent PPIs.
-Stabilization of 14-3-3 PPIs with small molecular glues provides a unique entry point to render IDPs druggable and mitigate the aberrant behavior of malfunctioning IDPs, for example in neurodegenerative diseases.
+Stabilization of 14-3-3 PPIs with small molecular glues provides a unique entry point to render IDPs druggable and mitigate the aberrant behaviour of malfunctioning IDPs, for example in neurodegenerative diseases.

 Current Challenges